Meta-Reasoning: Semantics-Symbol Deconstruction for Large Language Models: Experiments

-Table \ref{tab:mainresults} shows the overall results \footnote{Experimental results of GPT-3 are obtained in February-April 2023 via the OpenAI API interface.} on eight datasets from six tasks.
-The TSO(\textit{Avg.}) results are averaged on the accuracies of TSO(3/5/7), and the \textbf{Avg.} results in the last column report the average accuracies of all eight datasets (not including TSO(\textit{Avg.})).
+\paragraph{Overall Performances.} Table \ref{tab:mainresults} presents the results.\footnote{Experimental results of GPT-3 were obtained in March 2023 via the OpenAI API interface, while the results of ChatGPT were obtained in November 2023.} Our MR consistently outperforms Few-Shot-CoT and notably excels on complex tasks challenging for LLMs.
+This trend is particularly evident for the relatively capacity-constrained text-davinci-002.
+Notably, on intricate tasks where pure CoT struggles, our MR effectively alleviates the reasoning bottleneck, resulting in significantly higher accuracy (+27.0\% in Letter and +37.7\% in Track).
+This indicates that our MR facilitates LLMs in learning general principles for specific task types, automatically reducing reasoning difficulty across various semantic representations.

-Overall, our Meta-Reasoning paradigm consistently outperforms Few-Shot-CoT and achieves particularly large performance gains on some complex tasks hard for LLMs.
-This phenomenon is particularly evident for the relatively capacity-weak 175B GPT-3 text-davinci-002.
-For some complex tasks that are difficult for pure CoT to work excellently, such as LLC and TSO, the Meta-Reasoning paradigm can help LLMs easily break the reasoning performance bottleneck and achieve extremely-higher accuracy (+27.0 in LLC and +37.7 in TSO(\textit{Avg.})).
-This indicates that our paradigm well enables LLMs to learn the general laws for specific kinds of tasks, and thus automatically reduces reasoning difficulty for LLMs under different semantic representations.
+\paragraph{Fewer Demonstrations, Better Performances.} Figure \ref{img:domenstrations} shows comparisons between the performance of CoT and MR paradigms with varying numbers of demonstrations.
+MR consistently achieves superior performance across almost all datasets while utilizing fewer demonstrations, particularly evident in symbolic and logical reasoning tasks.
+For example, in the Letter task, MR results in a +27.0\% improvement for LLMs with 1/2 demonstrations compared to the CoT paradigm.
+Similarly, in the Track(7) task, using only 1/3 demonstrations (i.e., one demonstration) leads to a remarkable +39.6\% boost.
+This indicates that LLMs can acquire general solutions for specific tasks with minimal demonstrations, facilitating learning through analogy.